 Film is one of the major art forms of the 20th century and its study has become an important part of a modern humanities education.
 At the University of Pittsburgh, the Film and Media Studies Program offers a series of interdisciplinary courses concerning the history, aesthetics, theory, and production of cinema.
-The program provides courses in critical studies and (by special arrangement with Pittsburgh Filmmakers in Oakland) courses in film, photography, and video production.
+The program provides courses in critical studies, broadcasting, and film production.

 A major in Film and Media Studies helps students to understand and appreciate the cinematic medium and to be aware of its impact as a cultural and artistic force.
 It is also appropriate for those students who wish to pursue careers in film teaching, film exhibition, film journalism, film museum curatorial work, film library and archive work, and film and television production.

 As part of the Film and Media Studies Program, internships are made available to students in many of these fields.
-In the past students have done internships at cable companies, Pittsburgh Filmmakers, and various television stations.
+In the past students have done internships at cable companies, casting agencies, and various television stations.

 The major in Film and Media Studies requires 12 courses (36 credits) distributed as follows (students must take the following courses):